sffc/socketio-file-upload/README.md

     var io = socketio.listen(app);
     io.sockets.on("connection", function(socket){

-        // Make an instance of SocketIOFileUploadServer and listen on this socket: var uploader = new SocketIOFileUploadServer();
+        // Make an instance of SocketIOFileUpload and listen on this socket: var uploader = new SocketIOFileUpload();
         uploader.dir = "/srv/uploads";
         uploader.listen(socket);